phux/php-vim-setup/README.md

+# Deprecated
+This repo is deprecated.
+I've switched to neovim and a dotfiles repo.
+See my current config @ https://github.com/phux/.dotfiles

 # Introduction
-This is my approach to transform vim into a full featured PHP IDE.
+This was my approach to transform vim into a full featured PHP IDE.
 It's only tested under linux.

 ## Included Features (plugins)